 In our experience, two of the most important components of the ownership transition planning process are proper development of the company’s management team and building a strong company culture.
 The strength of the management team and the degree to which employees are engaged and motivated to help the company succeed can affect the overall business value and the outcome of your ownership transition.

 Companies who embrace the concept of teaching employees to think and act like owners enable their current owner to delegate responsibilities, thus beginning the ownership transition process.
-Imagine the possibilities if everyone in your organization was engaged and acted like they owned the place and were as excited and energized as you are to have the company reach its fullest potential.
+Imagine the possibilities if everyone in your organization was fully engaged and had a vested interest in its success—if each person was as excited and energized as you are to have the company reach its fullest potential.

 With proper planning, there are several ownership transition alternatives available to consider: